itemis/itemis-blog/ikvm-xtext-standalone/ikvm-standalone-1.md

 In the ``evaluate`` method, we dispatch by expression class, such that for a ``Plus``, first the left and right summand are evaluated and the results are added with ``add``, and similarly for ``Minus`` and so on.

 ## Conclusion
-In this post we have sketches a way of integrating Xtext developed DSLs into the .NET platform by using IKVM, which allows to consume Xtext generated classes in a C# program.
+In this post we have sketched a way of integrating Xtext developed DSLs into the .NET platform by using IKVM, which allows to consume Xtext generated classes in a C# program.
 The following blog entries of this series will provide more detail regarding the creation of the .NET assembly and the integration into the C# application.

 The example code is [available](https://github.com/stadlerb/ikvm-arithmetics-cli) on Github.